Application Guidelines – Youth Forums Canada component

 Anticipated impact of the project

-• The organization’s ability to provide access to participants in both official languages and include participants from official language minority communities.
+- The organization’s ability to provide access to participants in both official languages and include participants from official language minority communities; and

-• The proposed event’s contribution to Youth Forums Canada’s efforts to ensure a broad participation of youth in Canada, that is representative of provincial/territorial youth populations and encourages the participation of under-represented groups (including, but not limited to, Indigenous youth, racialized youth, youth with disabilities, and youth from rural or isolated regions).
+- The contribution to the Program’s efforts to ensure a broad participation of youth in Canada, that is representative of provincial/territorial youth populations, and to encourage participation of under-represented groups (including, but not limited to, Indigenous youth, racialized youth, youth with disabilities, and youth from rural or isolated regions).

 Organizational capacity

-• The application reflects that the organization has experience in carrying out similar activities and/or is supported by a network of partners.
+- The application reflects that the organization has experience in carrying out similar activities (minimum of three years’ experience) and/or is supported by a network of partners; and

 Budget

-• The budget includes other financial support (cash and/or in-kind) from partners (federal, provincial or municipal governments, private sector) and your organization, and projected revenues balance with expenditures.
+- The budget includes other sources of funding (cash and/or in-kind) from partners (federal, provincial or municipal governments, private sector) and your organization;

-• A comparative analysis will be made to determine which projects demonstrate the most value for money (e.g. number of participants, cost per participant, etc.).
+- A comparative analysis will be made to determine which projects demonstrate the most value for money (e.g., number of participants, cost per participant).

-Funding priority may be given to projects promoting/supporting one (or all) of the following elements.
+Funding priority may be given to projects that focus on one or many of the following priorities.
 If your project supports these priorities, please clearly articulate how in your application.

-• Official Language Minority Communities – projects engaging youth from Anglophone communities residing in Quebec and/or Francophone communities residing outside of Quebec.
+- Official Language Minority Communities – projects that promote the growth and development of youth from Francophone communities residing outside Quebec, and from Anglophone communities residing in Quebec.

 Application processing time